 These presets are also customizable, which means that you can use them as a starting point before doing some more individual editing.

 Lightroom Presets are very useful in producing quality photos with minimum effort.
-These tools are used by both the casual social media poster, to professional photographers and editors in the photography industry.
+These tools are used by casual social media posters, professional photographers, and editors in the photography industry.

 Although they may appear the same, filters are different from presets.
-Presets are able to provide global adjustments towards the photo and are highly customizable, while filters are not.
+Presets are able to provide global adjustments to the photo and are highly customizable, while filters are not.

-Professionals highly recommend Adobe Lightroom Presets to use for a quick overall editing.
+Professionals highly recommend Adobe Lightroom Presets to use for quick overall editing.